imbi-heidelberg/samplesizr_app/README.md

 #### Introduction

 While planning a medical experiment or a clinical trial, the calculation of the sample size is essential.
 This web application gives you a fast first access to calculate the required sample size for your project.
 On the panel above, you can choose the statistical test you plan to perform.
 Choose the input parameters and press 'Calculate!' to perform the sample size calculation.

-For an introduction to sample size calcuation for clinical trials and to understand the theory behind this application the following book may be helpful.
+For an introduction to sample size calcuation for clinical trials and to understand the theory behind this application the following book may be helpful:
-This application developed on basis of the calculations presented in this book.

 > [1] M.Kieser: Fallzahlberechnung in der medizinischen Forschung [2018], 1th Edition,
 Springer Verlag.

-This app cannot replace the judgement and expertise of a biometrician required to perform a valid sample size calculation by considering the specific details of your study.
-It provides a tool for the computational part of sample size calculation for a variety of common statistical tests.
 ***

 #### Example